nullrocket/gitbook/passpack-it-button/basic-usage.md

 4. Navigate to the login page.
 5. Click your _Passpack It!_ button ... and Passpack will log you in

+{% hint style='tip' %}
-**Hint:** if you save the link to the login page in your password entry, then you can skip step 4.
-To avoid repeating step 1 all day long, read about the [remember me feature](https://passpackinc.zendesk.com/hc/en-us/articles/200748974-How-to-Use-Remember-Me), [auto-locking options](https://support.passpack.com/hc/en-us/articles/200691035) and - for advanced users - [check out this article](https://support.passpack.com/hc/en-us/articles/200254369).
+If you save the link to the login page in your password entry, then you can skip step 4.
+To avoid repeating step 1 all day long, read about the remember me feature and auto-locking options.
-\_\_
+{% endhint %}

-### 1 Click Login While You Browse
+#### 1 Click Login While You Browse

-> _Do this once:_
+_Do this once:_

 1. You login to Passpack.
 2. You turn on 1 Click Login.
 3. You leave Passpack open in the background and browse the web at your leisure all day long. . _Then do this every time you want to login to a website:_ .
 4. When you come across a website login page, press your _Passpack It!_ button ... and Passpack will log you in

 **Hint:** you can [do step 2 manually](https://support.passpack.com/hc/en-us/articles/200254359), or skip it by [changing your startup settings](https://passpackinc.zendesk.com/hc/en-us/articles/200749064).
-Advanced users can can even skip step 3 - [check out this article](https://support.passpack.com/hc/en-us/articles/200254369).

-## **Must I Be Logged Into Passpack To Use My Passpack It!
-Button?**

-Normally, in order for your _Passpack It!_ button to work, your Passpack account must be open in a browser window or tab.
-If it isn't you may see the following message when you click your Passpack It! button:

-To use the Passpack It! button, you must connect to this website through your Passpack Password Manager.

-To avoid this message, make sure that you have Passpack open in a browser window or tab and are able to see a list of passwords in the Passwords tab in your Passpack account.
-Remember that Passpack may [automatically lockup](https://support.passpack.com/hc/en-us/articles/200749054) when left unattended, or if you press the Lock it up! button.
-If Passpack is asking you for your _Packing Key_, then your account has timed out.
-You will need to insert your _Packing Key_ in order for your _Passpack It!_ button to work.

 ## **How to Teach Passpack to Login to a Website**